goeiebook/creativelab/README.md

 Some unexpected side-effects emerged while playing with the white ball.
 Strangers on the street would smile and greet.
 "Hello", "Nice day", and so on.
 I won't pretend to understand why that was happening, so far as the neurochemical explanation might be.
 But I can imagine its usefulness.
 It could be used as a confidence trick.

 Once, while waiting in a subway station, I was approached by a man.
 It started out simply enough.
-Hello, how are you, etc. About ten minutes later he had $200 of my dollars in his pocket.
-He had conned me with a story about his baby daughter needing money for medication.
-He said I could stay in his house in Israel, should I ever be around.
+Shalom, shalom.
+About ten minutes later he had $200 of my dollars in his pocket.
+Something about his baby daughter needing money for medication.
+He said I could stay in his house in Tel Aviv, should I ever be around.
 He gave me a number I immediately recognized as fake, but I continued to play into his hands.
-I felt very stupid, but ever since I've been more aware of the signals confidence generate.
+I felt very stupid, but ever since I've been more aware of the signals confidence generates.

 ---

 Equipped with javascript snippets, experimentation becomes much more productive.
-I produce several animations and spam the #creativelab5 hashtag.
+I'm able to rapidly produce several animations, which are then and spammed to #creativelab5 hashtag.
 In addition, I'm using a third party library named [TinyColor](https://bgrins.github.io/TinyColor/), which resides in  it's own snippet.
 Profile views continue to climb, a 2335% increase since last month.
 Heady days.
-This rush of serotonin is normal.
+This serotonin rush is normal.
 It's what feeds the world.

 ![cWcMsq][cWcMsq] ![alZcsx][alZcsx] ![shv7V4][shv7V4]